 Contributing to our resources

 The National Archives maintains a number of resources providing information about records held elsewhere.
-Contributing to these resources can expose your collections to new audiences, help us to document the location of surviving archival material and allows you to benefit from a new project: Discovery 2012-13.
+Contributing to these resources can expose your collections to new audiences and help us to document the location of surviving archival material.

 The National Register of Archives